Education in India: Higher education in India

-Students may opt for vocational education or university education.
+In India, Students may opt for vocational education or university education.

 Vocational education

 India's All India Council of Technical Education (AICTE) reported, in 2013, that there are more than 4,599 vocational institutions that offer degrees, diploma and post-diploma in architecture, engineering, hotel management, infrastructure, pharmacy, technology, town services and others.
 There were 1,740,000 students enrolled in these schools.
 Total annual intake capacity for technical diplomas and degrees exceeded 3.4 million in 2012.

 According to the University Grants Commission (UGC) total enrolment in Science, Medicine, Agriculture and Engineering crossed 65 lakh in 2010.
 The number of women choosing engineering has more than doubled since 2001.